 You should contact an experienced Louisville drunk driving accident lawyer as soon as possible to understand your rights to hold the intoxicated driver accountable.

 If you or a loved one has suffered significant injuries, you should understand your legal options by having an experienced attorney review the accident.
 Becker Law Office has been representing people in Kentucky injured by drunk drivers for more than 30 years.
 We have represented more than 33,000 people.
-It is important to speak with an attorney as soon as possible after an accident so the attorney can preserve evidence and locate witnesses.
+It is important to speak with a Kentucky drunk driving accident lawyer as soon as possible after an accident so the attorney can preserve evidence and locate witnesses.

 Becker Law has offices in Louisville, Lexington and Florence, Kentucky.
 We offer a free case consultation and do not get paid unless we settle or win your drunk driving accident case.
 Give us a call or use our online contact form to get a free case evaluation.